ellyhae/AOS_Project/output/code/Readme.txt

 Training interface for SwinSR

 options:
-  -h, --help            					          show this help message and exit --train_path TRAIN_PATH					          path to the directory that contains training data (.tiff) files. default: train/ --val_path VAL_PATH						            path to the directory that contains validation data (.tiff) files. default: val/ --model_path MODEL_PATH					          path to the weights of a trained model. e.g. weights/model.pth.
+  -h, --help            					      show this help message and exit --train_path TRAIN_PATH					      path to the directory that contains training data (.tiff) files. default: train/ --val_path VAL_PATH						      path to the directory that contains validation data (.tiff) files. default: val/ --model_path MODEL_PATH					      path to the weights of a trained model to continue training. e.g. weights/model.pth.
   --samples_per_update SAMPLES_PER_UPDATE	      the number of samples that needs to be used for a single update. default: 16 --checkpoint_every CHECKPOINT_EVERY		      number of samples between every checkpoint. e.g. calculating validation loss, saving the model, etc. default: 200
   --multi_pass, --no-multi_pass				      boolean flag to select the training mode. if --multi_pass is specified the model is trained with double path, otherwise single pass.
 ```